We’ve looked at over 100 years of data behind who and what wins the Nobel prize

 Country by country

 When it comes to institutions, the picture is a little more complicated.
 Taking the University of California system as a single insitution takes it to the top with 13.
-The various Max Planck institutes in Germany can claim 11 laureates.
-If you count the UK’s Medical Research Council Laboratory of Molecular Biology as part of the University of Cambridge, then the university can also claim 11 chemistry laureates.
-If not, the MRC is equal with Stanford University on seven laureates.
-So it all depends how you define an institution!
+If you count the UK’s Medical Research Council Laboratory of Molecular Biology as part of the University of Cambridge, then the university can also claim 12 chemistry laureates.
+And the various Max Planck institutes in Germany can claim 11 laureates.
+It all depends how you define an institution!